AtomicConductor/conductor_client/docs/submitters/clarisse.md

 ---
 #### instance_type
 Specify the hardware configuration used to run your tasks.
-Higher specification instances are potentially faster and able to handle heavier scenes,
+Higher specification instances are potentially faster and able to handle heavier scenes.
+You are encouraged to run tests to find the most cost efficient combination that meets your deadline.

 ---
 #### retries
-Sets the number of times to retry a failed task before marking it failed.
+Set the number of times to retry a failed task before marking it failed.

 ---
 #### dependency_scan_policy
-Specifies how to search the project for references to files it depends on.
-The Smart Sequence option tries to identify only those files that are needed for the specified frames.
+Specify how to find files the project depends.
+Your project is likely to contain references to external textures and geometry caches.
+These files all need to be uploaded.
+The dependency-scan searches for these files at the time you generate a preview or submit a job.
+There are 3 options.

+1. **No Scan.** No search will be performed.
+This may be useful if the scanning process is slow for your project.
+You can instead chose to cache the list of depencies.
+See [manage_extra_uploads](#manage_extra_uploads).
+If you choose this method, you should be aware when new textures or other dependencies are added to your project, and add them to the upload list manually.

+- **Smart Sequence.** When set, an attempt is made to identify only those files needed by the frames being rendered.
+Filenames will be searched for two patterns that indicate a time varying component: `####` and `$4F`.
+If hashes are found in a filename, then the list of files to upload is calculated based on the frames set in the ConductorJob, and the sequence attributes associated with the filename.

+!!! note "Example"
+    Suppose you have a sequence of 1000 background images on disk.
+Your shot is 20 frames long and you've set the sequence attributes on the texturemap to start 100 frames in. (-100 frame offset).
+The smart scan option will find frames 0101 to 0120.

  The Glob option finds any files that match a hash pattern.
 If you have saved all required files in the cached upload list, you can set the policy to No Scan.

 ---
 #### local_upload